visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The Integral Curve Operator allows the user to compute an integral curve from a
-seed point through a vector field without any asusmption on its structure.
+seed point through a vector field without any analysis of its structure.

 Source
 ^^^^^^